julianaabousalhab-ctrl/guide-knowledge-library/TAXONOMY_PROPOSAL.md

 # 3. Student Motivation & Engagement

-**Purpose:** Covers strategies that increase student motivation, persistence, and investment.
+**Purpose:** Strategies that increase motivation, persistence, and investment.
+Rationale: nodes are split by function — the system (3.1), the reward content (3.2), the school currency (3.3), the time dimension (3.4), and the lifecycle (3.5) — with scope notes marking where individual temporary models and durable level-wide systems follow different rules.

-**Primary Sources:** Motivational Models
+**Primary Sources:** Student 360 Reviews; Motivational Models; 1:1 Limitless Meetings

+**Known gaps:** 3.3 has no MAP-linked evidence yet despite the node name; several 1:1-corpus BrainLifts

 - 3.1 Motivational Models
 - 3.2 Rewards & Incentives